the CREATIVE DISTRICT

-Thomasville’s creative district, The Bottom, was born from a close collaboration among city officials, the Office of Main Street and Tourism, Thomasville Landmarks and the Thomasville Center for the Arts.
+Thomasville’s creative district, The Bottom, was born from a close collaboration among city officials, the Office of Main Street and Tourism, Thomasville Landmarks and Thomasville Center for the Arts.
 The Bottom, named for its dip in elevation, was formerly a thriving African-American and Jewish district on the road to downtown.
-Over time businesses there declined, and by the early 2000s not much was left in the area.
-It was a prime candidate for revitalization.
+Over time, businesses there declined, and by the early 2000s not much was left in the area.
+It was the perfect opportunity for revitalization.

 In the spring of 2014, after gathering input from more than 120 community members and much deliberation, the partner organizations approved a master plan for transforming The Bottom into a creative district.
 The plan revolved around building an amphitheater at the trailhead for a new multi-use trail system connecting the city’s historic districts.
 The amphitheater would provide a venue for performances and exhibitions and serve as an anchor for the rejuvenated neighborhood.

-“When we went through the planning process, we shifted to a creative economy [vision] that allowed us to work with writers, designers, makers – even culinary arts – and expanded the definition of the types of businesses we could imagine in the district,” says Michele Arwood, executive director of the Thomasville Center for the Arts.
+“When we went through the planning process, we shifted to a creative economy [vision] that allowed us to work with writers, designers, makers – even culinary artists – and we expanded the definition of business types that we could imagine in the district,” says Michele Arwood, executive director of the Thomasville Center for the Arts.